JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 what do beet seeds look like?

-Step 4: Water Seeds In
+Step 4: Water Seeds in

 Beets can sometimes take a long time to germinate, up to 21 days.
 Don't let the planting area dry out before your beets sprout.
 Keep the soil consistently moist but not soggy.
 Some gardeners will cover portions of their garden in burlap to hold in moisture until seeds germinate.